GBX9570/gbx9570.github.io/arch-guide/bash.md

 exactly what *they* do.

 `pacman` - PACkage MANager, allows you to download applications and tools from the internet in the form of 'packages'.
 Think of it like the app store, but in your terminal.
-Uss these arguments to get around:
+Use these arguments to get around:

 ```-S``` Install Package

 ```-y``` Update Package Database (basically like telling the package manager to go find new directions to packages because sometimes they change address), must be used with `-S`

 ```-u``` Find what updates can be installed

 ```-Syu``` Bring them all together to find, download and install updates

 That's it for this section!
 Move onto [Getting a basic system setup](setup.md) for more info.